Roche Braziliano

 Roche Braziliano (Note: Name also spelled Rock, Roch, Roc, Roque, Brazilliano, Brasiliaan, or Brasiliano.) (c.
-1630 – disappeared c.
-1671) was a Dutch pirate from the city of Groningen.
-His piratical career lasted from 1654 until his disappearance c.
-1671.
+1630 – 1681) was a Dutch pirate from the city of Groningen.
+His piratical career lasted from 1654 until his death in 1681.
 He was first made famous in Alexandre Exquemelin's 1678 book The Buccaneers of America; Exquemelin did not know Braziliano's real name, but historians have argued his probable real name was Gerrit Gerritszoon and that he and his parents had moved to Dutch Brazil.
 He is known as "Roche Braziliano", which in English translates to "Rock the Brazilian", due to his long exile in Brazil.

 Pirate career

 Roche Braziliano was a notoriously cruel buccaneer who operated out of Port Royal, Jamaica.
 He was a privateer in Bahia, Brazil, before moving to Port Royal in 1654.
 He led a mutiny and adopted the life of a buccaneer.
 On his first adventure he captured a ship of immense value and brought it back safely to Jamaica.
 He eventually was caught and sent to Spain, but he escaped with threats of vengeance from his followers.
 He soon resumed his criminal career, purchasing a new ship from fellow pirate François l'Olonnais and later sailing in company with Henry Morgan and Joseph Bradley among others.
 Braziliano's first mate Yellows eventually became a captain in his own right, sailing with Braziliano, Morgan, and others in raids against the Spanish.